 Interested in an evening session?
 We also offer this course from 6–8 p.m. on Thursdays!

 In this rare opportunity, knowledgeable, engaging scholars hand-picked by Carnegie Museum of Art guide you through the famous, the infamous, the mysterious, and the yet-to-be-discovered.
-It’s a 4-week crash course in a big slice of the history of art.
-And, you’ll have access to the real thing!
+You’ll learn about art and artists from ancient times through our contemporary moment.
+It’s a 12-week crash course covering hundreds of years of human creativity unlike any other.
 Participants get access to museum galleries after each session.

-Dr. Carrie Weaver is a Visiting Assistant Professor in the Department of Classics at the University of Pittsburgh.
+Dr. Carrie Weaver teaches The Art and Architecture of the Ancient Mediterranean.
+She is a Visiting Assistant Professor in the Department of Classics at the University of Pittsburgh.
 She is a classical archaeologist, specializing in the ancient Mediterranean world, with an emphasis on funerary art and architecture, burial practices, and the analysis of human bone.
 She has excavated in Pompeii and Sicily, and studied human remains from the United Kingdom, Rome, Sicily, and Turkey.
 She is the author of The Bioarchaeology of Classical Kamarina: Life and Death in Greek Sicily (University Press of Florida, 2015), and the results of her research have been published in The American Journal of Archaeology, The Journal of Roman Archaeology, The Journal of Greek Archaeology, and The International Journal of Osteoarchaeology.